ColinEnck/Capstone-Project/README.md

 Here are my steps to completing my capstone project:

 ## Step 1:
-- Write a python script that stores keystrokes in a text file while running in the background.
+- A: Write a python script that stores keystroke data in a text file while running in the background.
+- B: Store the data in a CSV
+- C: ?
 ## Step 2:
 - Create the same program in C.
 ## Step 3: